 RSR's List of Soft Tissue Deniers (and Doubters): This brief representative list documents the evolutionist science deniers and doubters for this specific topic.
 We'll occasionally update it and if any of these popular evolutionists sends a retraction or clarification to RSR, we'll note it here.

 After two decades of extensive research and publications in peer-reviewed scientific journals, soft tissue deniers seem to be the rule rather than the exception among atheists and evolutions.
-(Further, as of late 2013, the existence of dinosaur soft tissue, likely the greatest paleobiology discovery ever, remains virtually unknown to the general public as anyone can extrapolate by asking a few dozen people.
+(Further, as of 2014, the existence of dinosaur soft tissue, likely the greatest paleobiology discovery ever, remains virtually unknown to the general public as anyone can extrapolate by asking a few dozen people.
 RSR is working toward educating the public through radio shows, websites, and by presenting the information in easy-to-use formats.)

 Soft tissue deniers (and such science doubters) include: